dzorlu/humpback_whales/readme.md

 only few examples and produce a predictor that can be applied to new examples.
 Due to this analogy, training under the paradigm is referred to as meta-learning.

-There are three common approaches to meta-learning.

-1) metric-based
-2) model-based
-3) optimization-based
+For the particular task at hand -whale classification-, we want to learn an embedding function that embeds examples belonging to the same class close together while keeping embeddings from separate classes far apart (1).
+The first implementation is also called a metric-based method.
 A great detailed post about meta-learning can be found here (3).

-For the particular task at hand -whale classification-, we want to learn an embedding function that embeds examples belonging to the same class close together while keeping embeddings from separate classes far apart (1), which is metric-based.

 To achieve
 this goal, I use triplet loss detailed in (2).
 [Triplet generator]